dendronhq/dendron-site/vault/pkg.nextjs-template.md

 -   Deeply nested tree view items can overflow #assigned
 -   Backlinks and Children links go to wrong url
 -   Internal links go to wrong url
 -   Opening one child of tree view should not close existing children
--   Opening one child of tree view should not close existing children
 -   CanoncialBaseUrl, remove autoappend .html behavior
 -   Sometimes breadcrumb doesn't load